calbasantana/rover-challenges-arena/README.md

 # Challenges Overview
 This part is the most relevant for students as it relates to what each challenge is specifically asking, so some students viewing this repository might want to skip to this section.
 For each challenge, there is an **Engineering Component** and a **Physics Component**.
 Students will be awarded points based on both the physical completion of the challenge (the former) and the completion of the mini-lab associated with it (the latter).

+**IMPORTANT**: Students are required to complete a minimum of two **engineering components** and two **physics components** successfully.
+This should be done in the following manner, assuming students A, B, C, and D are in a group together.

+**Challenge 1**

+* Students A and B complete the engineering component together.
+* Students C and D complete the physics component together.

+**Challenge 2**

+* Students C and D complete the engineering component together.
+* Students A and B complete the physics component together.

+Essentially, each pair of students will each complete one engineering component together and one physics component together.
+Students will receive credit for the engineering component they completed with their primary partner.

 A complete description of each challenge will be found below.
 Please note that the maximum number of points possible is 800, but teams average around 100-200 historically.

 ## Challenge 1: Hercules's Push